“Dammit! I don’t get this guy”, I said as I slammed the door. I wondered out loud to my wife if I’d made a wrong career decision.

 She nodded her head, but I could tell she was shocked by my reply.

-However, in the coming days, other leaders kept suggesting I was the right fit.
-Some even hinted that for me to turn down this role could have future career implications.
+However, other leaders kept suggesting I was the right fit in the coming days.
+Some even hinted that turning down this role could have future career implications.
 Hesitantly—and knowing what predicaments likely awaited me—I accepted the offer.

 Throughout my first year in that new position, each of my fears came true.
 The team was overworked.
 They had low morale from feeling undervalued.
 Our suppliers always seemed to miss project deadlines.
 Designs weren’t relevant.
 The procurement team seemed to have more control over our projects than our marketing team.
-Our internal key stakeholders, our customers, and our bottlers weren’t satisfied with my team’s performance.
-Each of those entities offered suggestions for how we—I—could do things differently.
+Our internal key stakeholders, customers, and bottlers weren’t satisfied with my team’s performance.
+Those entities offered suggestions for how we—I—could do things differently.

-Our work environment was chaos.
+Our work environment was chaotic.
 Extreme stress was the norm.

-I told my manager that I felt like I was failing on a daily basis.
+I told my manager that I felt like I was failing daily.
 She was unsympathetic to my plight.
 I don’t know why I thought that would help.
 She’d seldom listened to my concerns before.
 If she had, I rarely saw the result.

 If I couldn’t accomplish any of those tasks, anyone on my team could be out of a job.
 And if I couldn’t save my team—and complete my three-year plan—I wouldn’t be the one under the bus.